Universiteit Leiden

 Find out more

 Choosing the right master's can be a challenge.
-Leiden University offers you different possibilities to orientate yourself or to deepen your knowledge about a specific programme.
+Leiden University offers various opportunities to receive information and learn more about a specific programme.

-• We organise in the fall and spring (online) Master's Open Days during which you can join programme's presentations.
+• In autumn and spring (online), we organise Master's Open Days when you can join programme presentations.
 Check here when these take place.

-• If you have a specific question you can also contact the coordinator of the master's programme you are interested in.
-Go to the programme's webpage and under 'Contact' you can find his/her email address.
+• If you have a specific question you can also contact the Programme Coordinator of the master's programme you are interested in.
+Go to the programme's webpage and under 'Contact' you can find their email address.

-• Or maybe you would like to chat with a current student and hear all about his or her experiences at Leiden Law School?
+• Or perhaps you'd like to chat with a current student and hear all about their experiences at Leiden Law School?
 Get in touch easily with one of our Unibuddy ambassadors

 • If you need a visa or residence permit, you must apply for admission before 1 April.
 The same deadline applies to students who already have a Dutch residence permit for study purposes and need to extend it.